justxuewei/justxuewei/README.md

 - ⭐️ Gopher, Rustacean
 - ⭐️ Open source enthusiast: Apache Dubbo Committer, GSoC 2022 Mentor, Kata Containers Contributor

 I'm focusing on cloud native, operating system, virtualization and middleware.
 As a developer and open source enthusiast, I'm actively contributing code to project [katacontainers/katacontainers](https://github.com/kata-containers/kata-containers) and [apache/dubbo-go](https://github.com/apache/dubbo-go).
 Posts about development and other stuff (a vast majority in Chinese🇨🇳) will be updated on my blog, leaving a comment is always appreciated.
-Here are the latest posts:
+Here are the latest posts, hope you'll enjoy it:

 <!-- BLOG-POST-LIST:START -->
 - [Project rCore: 进程间通讯](https://nxw.name/2022/project-rcore-ipc)